 In June 2019 I completed my 200 hrs yoga teacher training with the fabulous Yoga Quota in Oxford and ran my very first class that very week.
-I’ve been teaching regularly since the end of summer 2019 and currently run three, sometimes four classes a week during term time only.
+I’ve been teaching regularly since the end of summer 2019 and currently run two classes a week during term time only.

 Roll on 13 years and I was trying something new again.
 This time it was weight training.
 Whilst I loved the weight training and the progress, what really took me by surprise was the stretching and cool down at the end of my sessions.
 After a few months and for the first time in my life, I was able to touch my toes.
 I needed to find out more so back to yoga I went, firstly with a book from the library, then YouTube and finally to a local class.
 It all clicked into place, this was the yoga I was searching for all along.
 I was hooked and so excited about learning more.
 I signed up for 200hrs YTT (yoga teacher training), not to teach just to grow my own practice.

 Every single session of that training was fantastic, the teachers, knowledge shared, my fellow students and the location.
 I will always remember it as a very special time.
 I should also mention that although I could touch my toes at this point, I couldn’t reach my arms fully above my head.
 I still have incredibly tight shoulders today.

 When my teacher training came to an end, I was offered the chance to teach and it stirred something that I didn’t expect.
 Excitement!
 All of a sudden I couldn’t wait to share what had become a part of me.